hyperledger-labs/splice/cluster/README.md

    (you need slightly over 2/3 of SVs to sign this).
 1. [Check that the new domain is healthy and sound](#new-domain-readiness-checks).
    Communicate the result of your check to the rest of the DSO to conclude the migration.
+   If enough SVs (>2/3) are not able to complete the migration successfully, we may need to roll-back to the previous domain.
+   For instructions on how to do so, refer to [Switching back to the old domain](#switching-back-to-the-old-domain).
+1. **Post-migration:** Merge a PR against the target deployment branch (s.a.: [operator deployments](#operator-deployments)) that makes the following changes:
-1. Remove the export of `GLOBAL_DOMAIN_MIGRATE_FROM_MIGRATION_ID` from the deployment branch, so that re-onboarded nodes do not attempt another migration.
+   * Remove the export of `GLOBAL_DOMAIN_MIGRATE_FROM_MIGRATION_ID` from the deployment branch, so that re-onboarded nodes do not attempt another migration.
-1. Remove the export of `COMETBFT_ENABLE_TIMEOUT_COMMIT_SV1` from the deployment branch, to disable the throttling after migration is complete.
+   * Remove the export of `COMETBFT_ENABLE_TIMEOUT_COMMIT_SV1` from the deployment branch, to disable the throttling after migration is complete.
+   * If periodic SV runbook re-deployments are scheduled for the target cluster, also set `DISABLE_CANTON_AUTO_INIT` and `DISABLE_COMETBFT_STATE_SYNC` to "false".
-1. [Patch](#patching-healthchecks-against-a-deployed-cluster) our health checks and backups so that the `migration_id` parameter on the triggered `preflight_check`, `preflight_sv_check`, `preflight_validator_check`, and `backup_cluster` jobs
+   * [Patch](#patching-healthchecks-against-a-deployed-cluster) our health checks and backups so that the `migration_id` parameter on the triggered `preflight_check`, `preflight_sv_check`, `preflight_validator_check`, and `backup_cluster` jobs
      is set to reflect the expected migration ID after completing the migration.
-   If periodic SV runbook redeployments are scheduled for the target cluster, you can fix them by adding the `global_domain_active_migration_id: 1` parameter to the triggered `deploy_sv_runbook` job.
-   After merging your patches to the cluster deployment branch, the periodic checks and deployments should be able to complete successfully again.
+   * Check that the patches worked by triggering the jobs manually once.
-   Open a PR (for `main`) to re-enable all previously disabled checks and (re-)deployments.
+1. Open a PR (for `main`) to re-enable all previously disabled checks and (re-)deployments.
 1. Forward-port all your changes from the deployment branch to `main`.
 1. Make sure that [validators](https://daholdings.slack.com/archives/C06QB1ZEGCE) are informed that the hard migration has been completed and that they should upgrade (if required) and configure the new migration ID.
 1. **Cleanup:** Once you (much later) agree with the other DSO members that it's prudent to tear down all legacy components, you can do this by merging a PR against the target deployment branch that removes part of the changes from the previous steps here so that only the following environment variables remain: